SpEd Spot Snippets Header Sign Up

 To make these even easier to use in my classroom, I created lesson plans for each board that could easily be implemented by my paraprofessionals or subs.
 These lesson plans were differentiated for early, intermediate, and advanced learners.
 Often, I would have a paraprofessional introduce some of the vocabulary and concepts on the board using the lesson plans during 1:1 instruction, and then I would help with the application during our structured play groups.
 Then, once we had practiced a bit with a board I would add it to my free play area so that students always had them accessible during play times.

-And as an added bonus, when I added these boards to my TPT store I also added differentiated IEP goal ideas that aligned with the lesson plans.
+And as an added bonus, when I added my Play-Based Communication Boards and Lesson Plans to my TPT store I also added differentiated IEP goal ideas that aligned with the lesson plans.

 In addition to being a big hit with my students, these communication boards have been a big hit with my TPT customers too!

-Ready to check these out for youself?
+Ready to check these out for yourself?
 Head over to my TPT store!

 Wednesday, August 24, 2022